 • History of the Freak Show (Starr-King College)

-• Queer Crip Art (University of Alberta)
+• Queer Disability Art (University of Alberta)

 • Queer Theory and Disability History (Truman State University)